Monogramm/MauticLdapAuthBundle/README.md

 ## Configuration
 Navigate to the Plugins page and click "Install/Upgrade Plugins".
 You should now see a "LDAP Auth" plugin.

+After activating the plugin, you can now go to "Configuration > LDAP Settings" to edit the parameters.

-Edit manually your parameters in `local.php` (adapt to your LDAP configuration):
+You can also edit manually your parameters in `local.php` (adapt to your LDAP configuration):
 ```php
     //'parameters' => array(
     // ...